What time is Love Island: The Christmas Reunion on TV? Which contestants are taking part?

 A total of 19 familiar faces will be back on screen for a festive catch-up hosted by Caroline Flack.

-There are the couples who are still together, including Love Island winners Jack and Dani, as well as Wes and Megan, Adam and Zara, and Kaz – although her other half Josh was away in the US during filming so will not be taking part.
+As well as Love Island winners Jack and Dani, there are the couples who are still together, including Wes and Megan, Adam and Zara, and Kaz – although her other half Josh was away in the US during filming so will not be taking part.

 But there have also been plenty of high profile splits since so we can expect a bit of drama as estranged couples Laura and Paul, Georgia and Sam (whose split was particularly acrimonious) and Ellie and Charlie come face to face.